 The bottle of shampoo you want to bring with you should not exceed 3.4oz/100ml if packed in your carry on.

 It’s important to note that if you have a bottle of shampoo that is larger than this but only contains 50ml, that still would not be allowed, as it is the size of the bottle that counts.

-Does the Type of Shampoo Matter?
+The Type of Shampoo Matters

 As liquid shampoo is not the only shampoo available, you might also be wondering if the type of shampoo you can bring on a plane matters.